Step 1: Useful resources to get started

 If you would like to include visitor amenities on your farm, you will need to engage a Qualified Person to submit the following documents to SFA for endorsement:

 · Development plans for the proposed visitor amenities

 The plans will need to be cleared with URA and the relevant agencies thereafter.
 Differential premium will be levied for the visitor amenities, if applicable.

 Land leases and tenancies have specified tenures.
 Applications for the renewal of leases and tenancies will be considered based on its own merits, in conjunction with the Government’s long-term plans for the land and in consultation with public agencies.

 To apply for renewal of lease or tenancy, existing farm owners can write to the lessor or reach out to their SFA Farm Account Manager for assistance.

 Step 3: Applying for a Farm Licence

 1. Submit a Farm Business Proposal here to SFA for evaluation.
 Click here for detailed information on the submission of a Farm Business Proposal.
 SFA will inform the applicant on the evaluation outcome within 2 months from the date of submission of the Farm Business Proposal.

 2. Applicants who received SFA’s approval on the Farm Business Proposal can proceed to submit a licence application here within 10 months from the date of approval.
 Supporting documents should be obtained and submitted together with the licence application.
 These include approvals from:

-· BCA – for Temporary Occupation Permit (TOP) or Certificate of Structural Completion (CSC)
+· BCA – for Temporary Occupation Permit (TOP) or Certificate of Statutory Completion (CSC)

 · NEA – for pollution control